terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

    oc get routes
    ```

-8. Access your application endpoint noted in step 2 to verify success as shown in the following example.
+8. Verify that you can access your application at the endpoint that you created in [Add a DNS entry](#add-a-dns-entry).
+For example,

     ```
     % curl https://test.example.com/healthz